starlake-ai/mcp-openapi-proxy/README.md

 #### 1. Verify the Configuration File

 Inspect the configuration file to ensure it meets your deployment needs.
-For example, run the following command:
+For example run the following command:
 ```bash
 cat examples/render-claude_desktop_config.json
 ```